HomeAdvertisingCookieless Ads: Use First-Party Data Right

 Success Story: ASOS

-Fashion retailer ASOS transformed its approach to customer data by implementing a first-party data strategy that unified customer information across channels.
-According to Simon Data, this approach allowed ASOS to create highly personalized shopping experiences, resulting in a 15% increase in average order value and a 13% lift in customer retention rates.
+Fashion retailer ASOS changed how it handled customer data by unifying customer information across channels.
+According to Simon Data, this let ASOS create highly personalized shopping experiences, which produced a 15% increase in average order value and a 13% lift in customer retention rates.

-Businesses have numerous touchpoints for collecting valuable first-party data:
+Businesses have plenty of touchpoints for collecting useful first-party data:

 1. Website interactions: Page visits, product views, time on site